 Perhaps now more than ever, managers are aware of both their own and their team’s mental health.
-The skills, knowledge and most importantly confidence help them to support their team and approach situations sensitively with employees who may be struggling.
+The skills, knowledge and most importantly confidence helps them to support their team and approach situations sensitively with employees who may be struggling.

 Create an open culture for employee wellbeing

 A workplace that supports mental health allows employees to feel able and comfortable seeking support.
-It starts from the top-down, with directors and management ensuring there is a positive culture where mental health is discussed openly.
+It starts from the top down, with directors and management ensuring there is a positive culture where mental health is discussed openly.